creativeprojects/go-selfupdate/README.md

 updater, _ := NewUpdater(Config{Validator: &ChecksumValidator{UniqueFilename: "checksums.txt"}})
 ```

-# Using other providers than Github
+# Other providers than Github

 This library can be easily extended by providing a new source and release implementation for any git provider
 Currently implemented are
 - Github (default)
 - Gitea
 - Gitlab

-Check the *-custom examples in cmd to see how a custom source like the GiteaSource can be used

 # GitLab